Skip to content

 Quality checks

-Quality checks are tests you can perform on your bruin assets after they run to verify that the asset's data satisfies your expectations.
+Quality checks are tests you can perform on your Bruin assets after they run to verify that the produced data satisfies your expectations.
+They are a great way to ensure your data is accurate, complete and consistent.

 yaml